 An excellent business can generate after-tax profits of anywhere north of 25% of book value.
 The sustainability of these returns is highly important.
 What makes a company such as Hershey so incredible as a long-term position is that it has proven capable of producing mouth-watering results for not just years or decades, but generations spanning the 19th, 20th, and now 21st century.

 You probably already realize this on some level, even if you don't know you do.
 A scenario might demonstrate the reason.
-Let's say your company earns $10 million a year and has $30 million in assets.
-My company earns the same $10 million but has $50 million in assets.
-It is generally understood that a relationship exists between the amount of assets a company has and the profit it generates for the owners.
+Let's say Company A earns $10 million a year and has $30 million in assets.
+Company B earns the same $10 million but has $50 million in assets.
+It is generally understood that a relationship exists between the number of assets a company has and the profit it generates for the owners.

-If you wanted to double the earnings of your company, you would probably have to invest another $30 million into the company.
+If you wanted to double the earnings of Company A, you would probably have to invest another $30 million into the company.
 After the reinvestment, the business would have $60 million in assets and earn $20 million a year.

-I wouldn't be so lucky.
-If I wanted to double the earnings of my company, I would have to invest another $50 million into the business, which would double the assets.
-After the reinvestment, my business would have $100 million in assets and generate $20 million a year.
+However, if you wanted to double the earnings of Company B, you would have to invest another $50 million into the business, which would double the assets.
+After the reinvestment, the business would have $100 million in assets and generate $20 million a year.
 What does that mean?

-You would have to retain $30 million in earnings to double your profits.
-I would have to retain $50 million to get the same profit!
-That means that you could have paid out the difference, in this case, $20 million, as dividends, reinvested it in the business, paid down debt, or bought back shares!
-We will talk more about this in the future but the concept is closely related to one known as owner earnings.
+Company A would have to retain $30 million in earnings to double its profits.
+Company B would have to retain $50 million to get the same profit!
+That means that Company A could have paid out the difference, in this case, $20 million, as dividends, reinvested it in the business, paid down debt, or bought back shares!